1 Bg 4-1972: Transcendental Knowledge

 > Krsna consciousness so that others may follow their

-> exemplary activities and thereby be benefited.
+> exemplary activities and thereby be benefitted.
 Foolish

 > persons or neophytes in Krsna consciousness often want to